 End-of-Course Tests.
 These tests are required to be taken by a student at the end of the year in which the course is taken.
 For instance, in the year a student takes US History, he/she is required to take the US History end of course test.
 Currently the courses requiring these tests are US History, English I, English II, Algebra I, Algebra II, Biology I, and Chemistry.
-The EOC counts as 15% of the final grade if those scores are returned from the state before final reports cards are printed.
+The EOC counts as 15% of the final grade if those scores are returned from the state at least 5 instructional days before the end of course.